-If the majority of your education has been taught in a non-English language curricula, we strongly encourage you to provide results from the TOEFL, IELTS, or Duolingo English Test.
+If the majority of your education has been taught in a non-English language curricula, we encourage you to provide results from the TOEFL, IELTS, or Duolingo English Test.

 Submitting Official Scores

 - We accept score reports as official when they are sent to our office via email, fax, or postal mail directly from a school counselor, principal or other school official.
 Or, you may submit official test scores directly from the testing agencies.
 Our testing codes are 2821 (College Board), 3722 (ACT), and 2821 (TOEFL).

 - Swarthmore College allows students to use Score Choice, a College Board option to submit select test scores.
 We also allow you to submit your ACT scores from the dates of your choosing.
 Should you choose to share your exam results with us, you are not required to submit all test scores to the College.

 - Students who are admitted and choose to enroll are required to submit official standardized test scores after confirming their intent to matriculate to Swarthmore College.
 Admissions will verify scores for all enrolling students.
 Any discrepancy between self-reported and official scores may jeopardize a student’s enrollment at Swarthmore.